swarm-game/swarm/TUTORIAL.md

 ![](images/initial.png)

-The little white square in the middle represents your base.
+The little white `Ω` in the middle represents your base.
 Start by using the Tab key to cycle through the three panels (the REPL, the info panel, and the world panel), and read about the various devices installed on your base.